 Day volunteers support many aspects of community life including cooking, gardening, care of livestock and building maintenance.

-If you would like more information about volunteering at Pilsdon Community please fill in the relevant application form and return it to the postal or email address below.
+If you would like more information about volunteering at Pilsdon Community please fill in the volunteer form and return it to the postal or email address below.